-During 2018, the Board of Directors held 5 meetings.
-Those members of the Board of Directors who are independent as defined by Rule 5605(a) (2) of the NASDAQ Marketplace Rules (the "Independent Directors") also regularly convene executive sessions where only such Independent Directors are present.
+During 2019, the Board of Directors held five meetings.
+The Independent Directors (as defined below) also regularly convene executive sessions where only such Independent Directors are present.
 Such meetings may be in conjunction with regularly scheduled meetings of the Board of Directors.
 Each member of the Board of Directors is also urged to attend the Annual Meeting.
-All nine current members of the Board of Directors attended SIGA's 2018 annual meeting of stockholders.
+All nine current members of the Board of Directors, as well as Michael Bayer, who served as a director through July 2019, attended SIGA's 2019 annual meeting of stockholders.